Madinat al-Zahra: Archaeology and conservation

-Excavation and restoration continues, depending upon funding by the Spanish government.
+Excavation and restoration continues, dependent upon funding by the Spanish government.
 In 2020, archaeologists discovered a gateway that marked the eastern entrance to the 10th-century palace and which had been missing for more than a thousand years.

 The unexcavated portions of the site, which comprise around 90 percent of its total area, are threatened by the illegal construction of housing.
 According to a report from the New York Times in 2005, the local government in Córdoba was not enforcing a law passed in 1995 that expanded protections for the site against development.
 As a result, construction companies are putting up houses on these unexcavated areas.

 Museum

 A new archeological museum dedicated to Medina Azahara was opened in 2009, located on the edge of the site.
 The museum building was built low, with much of the space underground, to minimize disruption to the views of the landscape from the ruins.
 The museum, which was designed by the firm Nieto Sobejano Arquitectos, won the Aga Khan Award for Architecture in 2010.